 Domicile is a technical, legal concept which means more than simple residency in the Commonwealth of Virginia.
 In order to be considered a Virginia domiciliary, a student must demonstrate through clear and convincing evidence the intention to remain in Virginia indefinitely.
 It involves the intent to be a Virginian and the unqualified intention to remain so.
 The burden of proving domicile rests with the applicant.
 The intent of domicile is evidenced through the filing and payment of state income tax, voter registration, automobile registration, driver’s license, and other qualifying documentation.
 All applicants to the college who claim entitlement to Virginia in-state tuition rates must complete the domicile items on the application for admission and may be required to provide documentation.

-Students under the age of 24 who do not qualify as independent students must have a parent or legal guardian complete a portion of the domicile form.
+A student under the age of 24 generally assumes the domicile of the parent or legal guardian.
 Domicile for these students is based on their parents’ or legal guardians’ domicile.

-Students who initially enter the College as out-of-state students and believe they have subsequently achieved Virginia domiciliary status, should complete and submit the Domicile Determination Form to the admissions and records office.
-If a determination is made in a student’s favor, that student will become eligible for in-state tuition rates for the next semester in which the student enrolls.
+Changing Status: Students who initially enter the College as out-of-state students and believe they have subsequently achieved Virginia domiciliary status, should complete and submit the Domicile Determination Form to the admissions and records office.
+If a determination is made in a student’s favor, the student will become eligible for in-state tuition rates for the next semester in which the student enrolls.